Jagwar Ma

 Jagwar Ma is an Australian psychedelic dance band formed in Sydney in 2011.
-It consists of Gabriel Winterfield (lead vocalist, guitarist), Jono Ma (guitar, beats, synths, production), and bass guitarist Jack Freeman, who joined 2012.
+It consists of Gabriel Winterfield (lead vocalist, guitarist), Jono Ma (guitar, beats, synths, production), and bass guitarist Jack Freeman, who joined in 2012.
 The band name is derived from a satirical compound of the word "jaguar" and Jono's surname.
 In 2013, Jagwar Ma signed with record labels Mom+Pop (US), Marathon Artists (EU), and Future Classic (Australia) and released its debut album Howlin'.
 It released its second album Every Now and Then on 14 October 2016.